lzx551402/tfmatch/README.md

 ### Training ContextDesc

 To train ContextDesc, you will need to additionally prepare the regional features.
-Limited by the storage, we do not host those feature files on AWS, but provide here an [instruction](docs/extract_delf_regional_features.md) for data preparation.
+Limited by the storage space, we do not host those feature files on AWS.
+You may use the retrieval model as provided in [ContextDesc](https://github.com/lzx551402/contextdesc) project, extract and save the regional features as binary files regarding [feature list](https://github.com/lzx551402/GL3D/blob/v2/list/comb/regional_feat_list.txt).

+More concretely, you will need to resize each input image to 448x448, and save the feature file by ``reg_feat.astype(np.float32).tofile(save_path)``, where reg_feat is a 14x14x2048 numpy array (TODO: provide a script to extract the features).

 Once the regional features are extracted, you may checkout ``config/train_contextdesc_config.yaml`` and ``train_contextdesc.sh``, then call: